sahib/rmlint/docs/gui.rst

 Usage
 -----

-The gui can be started via ``rmlint --gui``.The application is divided into several views that guide you through the duplicate finding process.
+The GUI can be started via ``rmlint --gui``.The application is divided into several views that guide you through the duplicate finding process.

 Developers